3-2-1 Backup Methodology

 Store the backup on at least two different devices or media

-The additional backups copies should be on at least 2 different media.
+The additional backups copies should be on at least two different media.
 Hardware fails, we know this.
 If your additional copies of the data are stored on the same device and media, the chances are that when you need the backups, they too will be gone.
 Different media doesn’t mean you need one copy on a tape and a second on a DVD (though that would not be a bad thing), it just means a separate device.
-That could simply be an external HDD, a separate NAS or even a second server.
+That could simply be an external HDD, a different NAS or even a second server.
 It just needs to be something that no matter what happens to the original copy, the second copy will be unaffected.

-Store at least one copy off site.
+Store at least one copy offsite.

 The reasons for storing a third copy offsite are simple.
 No matter what happens to data at the primary site, you will still have a copy of your data.
-You probably won’t need your offsite copy if you are just recovering a spreadsheet that was accidentally deleted last Thursday but what if you’re recovering from an environmental disaster?
+You probably won’t need your offsite copy if you are just recovering a spreadsheet that was deleted accidentally last Thursday but what if you’re recovering from an environmental disaster?
 Fires, floods, earthquakes, theft, malicious damage are all event that could wipe out a site entirely – including the onsite backup copy.
 This is where you’ll be glad for the Offsite copy!